josephlou5/codepost-powertools/README.md

 ### assign_failed.py
 Assign all submissions that fail tests to a grader.
+Saves all failed submissions to a `.csv` file.

 Command-line arguments:
 - `course_period`: The period of the COS126 course.